GabrielMissael/GabrielMissael/README.md

 ### Hi there!🤓

-My name is Missael; I´m a 3rd-year physics undergraduate from the [University of Guanajuato](https://www.ugto.mx/en/)🐝.
-Some things about me:
+My name is Missael; I´m a 3rd-year physics undergraduate student from the [University of Guanajuato](https://www.ugto.mx/en/)🐝.
+Somethings about me:

 - I mainly use Python 🐍 and also C/C++.
 - My research interests focus on astrophysics and cosmology ✨.